 R (results): “After our conversation, attendance increased and we were able to complete the project on time.”

 Tip: At all costs, avoid disparaging the individual or team you are speaking about.
 Instead, focus on the steps you took throughout the process.

 8. What qualities and skills should a great graphic designer have?

 An important quality in a graphic designer is the ability to communicate, both verbally (to clients and co-workers) and visually.
 A great graphic designer should be able to create work that conveys a brand’s vision and solves problems.
 It also doesn't hurt if you keep up with trends in graphic design.

 Tip: Most job descriptions go over what they are looking for in a designer.
 List out what you agree with and think of a couple talking points behind them.

-9. Do you work better alone or in groups?
+9. Do you work better alone or in a group?

 While your day-to-day would typically consist of solo work, graphic designers should be able to work well with coworkers (e.g. UX, developers, copywriters) and clients.
 Like your strength and/or weakness question, it’s best to answer truthfully so your manager knows your preference.